jimmy-oss/one-minute-pitch/README.md

 # Improvement plans

-<li>Users are able to like and dislike posts from their fellow peers</li>
+> Users are able to like and dislike posts from their fellow peers
-<li>Users are able to comment posted blogs from their peers</li>
+> Users are able to comment posted blogs from their peers

 # AUTHORS NAME🦁